hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/tokenomics-and-rewards/index.rst

 * The validators automation is not able to mint the rewards for an external parties - the external party needs to delegate the ability for the validator admin party to mint their rewards on their behalf or manually mint the rewards themselves each round they receive rewards.
 * All rewards and coupons are mintable the follow mining round
-* If rewards are not redemed then they are lost*
+* If rewards are not redeemed then they are lost*

 You can find more information about the tokenomics of Canton Coin `here <https://docs.dev.sync.global/overview/overview.html#tokenomics>`_.